 - Activate Workflows can use app permissions feature.

-- Using site collection administrator > Open Site > Site Settings >Below Users and Permissions > Site App Permissions.
+- Open the SharePoint Site Collection > Site Settings >Below Users and Permissions > Click on Site App Permissions.

-- Navigate to grant permission to an app page by browsing the appinv.aspx page of the site.
+- Navigate to grant permission to an app page by browsing the “appinv.aspx” page of the site collection.